-Iran to form interim council to oversee transition after Khamenei’s killing
+Iran forms interim council to oversee transition after Khamenei’s killing

 Security chief Ali Larijani pledges swift establishment of a provisional council as Iran navigates its leadership transition.